allegro/blog/_posts/2022-04-26-graphql-perf-tradeoffs.md

 ### Per field monitoring

-Last but not least, an interesting approach which we consider and it's almost out of the box for resolvers and supported by many libraries is per field monitoring.
+Last but not least, an interesting approach which we consider and it’s almost out of the box for resolvers and supported by many libraries is per field monitoring.
 It is pretty nice for getting extra data to analyze our graph.
-However, it can be expensive to collect such a kind of data.
+However, it can be expensive to collect such a type of data.
-Measuring each field can be more valuable than monitoring each query.
+Gathering metrics for each field can be more valuable than monitoring each query.
-Moreover we can easily find the bottleneck of bits and pieces of our graph.
+Moreover, we can easily find the bottleneck of bits and pieces of our graph.
-Resolvers monitoring can be achieved by using built-in libraries into our GraphQL server implementation such as `graphql-java-server`.
+Resolvers monitoring can be achieved by using libraries built into our GraphQL server implementation such as `graphql-java-server`.
 Our implementation follows the Apollo proposed tracing format ([A community building flexible open source tools for GraphQL](https://github.com/apollographql)).